ikunetwork/WhitePaper/README.md

 All of which lead to significant issues in transaction finality, exacerbating an already illiquid market.
 Id.

-**4** FiercePharma, The world's most pricey drugs, from a $1.2M gene therapy to a $450K lymphoma med, [https://www.fiercepharma.com/marketing/world-s-most-pricey-drugs-from-a-1-2m-gene-therapy-to-a-450k-lymphoma-med](https://www.fiercepharma.com/marketing/world-s-most-pricey-drugs-from-a-1-2m-gene-therapy-to-a-450k-lymphoma-med) \(2017\).
+<b id="f4">4</b> FiercePharma, The world's most pricey drugs, from a $1.2M gene therapy to a $450K lymphoma med, [https://www.fiercepharma.com/marketing/world-s-most-pricey-drugs-from-a-1-2m-gene-therapy-to-a-450k-lymphoma-med](https://www.fiercepharma.com/marketing/world-s-most-pricey-drugs-from-a-1-2m-gene-therapy-to-a-450k-lymphoma-med) \(2017\).

 **5** See FN 2.